swalterfub/dynamic-mapserver-openlayers-planetary/README.md

 To start, git clone, then type "npm install" and then "npm install" on the command line.

 Look into the different branches for a step-by-step tutorial.
-The order of the branches is:
+The order of the branches should be:
 - bundle-tutorial
 - mola-baselayer
 - scale-line